Edinburgh, South Australia: Edinburgh Parks

 The City of Salisbury's website stated in 2013: "Edinburgh Parks is one of Australia's largest advanced industrial precincts and has more than 300 hectares of fully developed land available...
 It is a "$1.9 billion investment and comprises four precincts designated for aerospace and manufacturing, defence technology, logistics support and automotive industries...
 Edinburgh Parks industrial blocks are among the best value industrial land in Australia.
 The site is ideally located in a major industrial growth corridor connected by Adelaide's new northern super highway system."

-Organisations established in the area include: BAE Systems Australia; DHL; Inghams; MTU Detroit Diesel; Coles Supermarkets Distribution Centre; and Lockheed Martin Australia.
+Organisations established in the area include BAE Systems Australia, DHL Inghams, Detroit Diesel, Coles Supermarkets Distribution Centre, The National Military Vehicle Museum and Lockheed Martin Australia.
 The City of Salisbury estimates that over 3,000 jobs have been created in the area through the creation of Edinburgh Parks.

 The "Invest Northern Adelaide" website, a collaboration of the cities of Playford, Salisbury, and Tea Tree Gully, makes similar glowing claims.